jcomeauictx/sourcebook/README.md

   --------------------------------------------------------------------
   Thus, in fact, the calculation *is* linear, and the spine margin is a myth.
-If you divide the "spine shown" column by the number of pages, the result in all of the above cases is almost exactly .00225 inches.
+If you divide the "spine shown" column by the number of pages,
+* Check the Makefile for whiteout options when text bleeds into the margins. the result in all of the above cases is almost exactly .00225 inches.